Arjun3492/DSA/13)PatternWise/1)PrefixSum/info.md

 * Keep a running prefix sum or custom metric (e.g., odd count).
 * Use a map to store **frequency of previously seen prefix sums**.
-* At each step, check if `(curr_prefix - target)` exists in map → that gives count of valid subarrays ending at current index.
+* At each step, check if `target = (curr_prefix - k)` exists in map → that gives count of valid subarrays ending at current index.

 ---